 Eligibility for the award extends widely to include a variety of research, design, and other creative projects, as well as persistent dedication to research.
 Projects completed in part or entirely at other institutions or with community partners will be eligible for consideration.

-Applicants must be in good academic standing and have a cumulative GPA of at least 3.30 in courses completed at Rice at the time of their graduation.
+Applicants must be in good academic standing at Rice at the time of their graduation.
 The award will be granted only to projects that produce a concrete outcome--e.g. an essay, invention, design, musical composition--and demonstrate commitment and/or achievement above and beyond the norm.
 Students who complete senior theses, senior design projects, or other required senior capstone projects are eligible and may submit their thesis or capstone project for consideration; however, these students do not qualify automatically for consideration for this university distinction.

 Responsibility for judging applications and determining those that merit the distinction award rests with the undergraduate degree programs or departments.
 Annually, departments and degree granting programs publish clear expectations and criteria for the research and design projects that will be considered for the award, as well as guidelines for what constitutes research or creative work above and beyond the norm within their respective fields.
 Departments may designate additional requirements as well, such as completion of a research seminar or oral defense.